Best Things to Do in Sydney in One Day: Harbour Highlights Itinerary

 Sydney 1-day itinerary – How to spend one day in Sydney

-This Sydney itinerary aims to give you the cream of the crop in just one full day!
-You’ll experience native Australian animals at Taronga Zoo, admire Sydney’s world-famous architecture and top harbour sights — such as the iconic Harbour Bridge and Opera House — explore the outstanding Royal Botanic Garden, and delve into Sydney’s history at a fine museum located in the historic precinct of The Rocks.
+This guide focuses only on Sydney Harbour’s most iconic sights, ideal if you have limited time in the city.
+You will experience native Australian animals at Taronga Zoo, admire Sydney’s world-famous architecture and top harbour sights — such as the iconic Harbour Bridge and Opera House — explore the outstanding Royal Botanic Garden, and delve into Sydney’s history at a fine museum located in the historic precinct of The Rocks.

 Seeing all the central Sydney sights in one day allows you to explore other parts of the city or take day trips outside Sydney — if you have a few more days in this vibrant Australian metropolis.
-For example, you might want to set aside a whole day for the famous Bondi Beach and another for a train trip to the Blue Mountains, where unforgettable experiences await.
+For longer stays, Bondi Beach and regional day trips such as the Blue Mountains can be explored separately.

 1. Taronga Zoo